 Guidelines for onset of Illness at school

 - If a student exhibits symptoms of illness at school, they will be separated from the other students but be under the supervision of a teacher (who will wash their hands and put on a mask).
 That teacher will contact parents/guardians/care givers to pick up the child.
-Surfaces and materials that the child has touched will be cleaned.
+The student will be given a mask to wear (if they are not wearing one) and tissues while waiting, and the teacher will avoid touching the student’s body fluids.
+Once the student is picked up, the teacher will perform diligent hand hygiene.
+Surfaces and materials that the child has touched and used will be cleaned and disinfected.

-- If a teacher exhibits symptoms of illness at school, they will wash their hands, put on a mask, measure their own temperature, and stay in the kitchen (where they can still see the children but they are separated from the children).
-Surfaces that the teacher has touched will be cleaned.
+- If a teacher exhibits symptoms of illness at school, they should go home as soon as possible.
+If they are unable to leave immediately, they will go to and stay in the kitchen (where they can still see the children but are separated from the children and other staff), wash their hands and put on a mask.
+Surfaces that the teacher has touched will be cleaned and disinfected.
 If a substitute teacher can be found, the teacher who is sick can go home.

 If there is a confirmed case of Covid-19 at school